ykxvqze/bash_projects/README.md

 ## Sysops utility functions

 <a class="external reference" href="https://github.com/thln2ejz/bash_projects/blob/master/sysutil.sh">sysutil.sh</a>: Utility functions set up for daily sysops.
-The script should be sourced (note: it is a growing script: more functions will be written and added with time ...).
+The script should be sourced (note: it is a growing script; more functions will be written and added with time ...).

 ## Android cleanup